 Subject to adjustment in the case of certain capitalization events, a total of 280,000 common shares of the Company were available for purchase at adoption of the ESPP.
-Pursuant to the ESPP, the annual share increase pursuant to the evergreen provision is determined based on the least of (i) 560,000 shares, (ii) 1% of the Company's common stock outstanding at December 31 of the immediately preceding year, or (iii) such number of shares as determined by the Company's Board of Directors.
-Effective January 1, 2020, the number of shares of common stock available under the ESPP increased by 241,121 shares pursuant to the evergreen provision of the ESPP.
-During the six months ended June 30, 2020, the Company issued 23,295 shares of common stock under the ESPP.
-As of June 30, 2020, 497,826 shares of common stock remained available for issuance under the ESPP.
+Pursuant to the ESPP, the annual share increase pursuant to the evergreen provision is determined based on the least of (i) 560,000 shares, (ii) 1% of the Company's common stock and non-voting common stock outstanding at December 31 of the immediately preceding year, or (iii) such number of shares as determined by the Company's Board of Directors.
+Effective January 1, 2021, the number of shares of common stock available under the ESPP increased by 319,741 shares pursuant to the evergreen provision of the ESPP.
+As of June 30, 2021, 865,011 shares of common stock remained available for issuance under the ESPP.